andrewjk/svelte-toolkit/README.md

 ## Consuming from Electron

-In your renderer.js or renderer/index.js:
+Import the SCSS styles in your renderer.js or renderer/index.js:

 ```javascript
 require('svelte-toolkit/main.scss')
 ```

-In your svelte component:
+Import toolkit components in your svelte component:

 ```javascript
 import { Button } from "svelte-toolkit";